 On the other hand, if you are a complete beginner at guitar (i.e., you’ve only been playing for a few weeks or a couple of months), this course definitely isn’t for you either.

-But, if you’re an intermediate level guitarist, this course would be spot on.
+But, if you’re an intermediate level guitarist, even if you haven’t tried jazz before, this course would be spot on.

 Recommended Course Prerequisites:

 - How to read music notation.
 It’s not necessary to sight-read music, but it would make it easier for you if you can at least ‘limp’ through notation enough to be able to figure out the basic notes and rhythms.
 Note though that TAB will be provided for all the musical examples if you are more familiar with tablature.